Workspaces

 Sessions

 A session is a single conversation with the AI agent.
 Every time you open a new chat, you’re starting a new session.
-Each session runs in its own separate workspace, so files created during one session don’t interfere with another.
-However, changes to scripts — like creating or editing a workflow — are saved to your workspace and visible across all sessions.
-Think of a session as your workspace for a particular task.
+Each session runs in its own isolated working directory, so files created during one session don’t interfere with another.
+However, changes to scripts — like creating or editing a workflow — are saved to the script’s workspace and visible across all sessions that can access it.
+Think of a session as the working context for a particular task.
 You can use it to build a new script, debug an existing one, or run a one-off automation.
 When a trigger fires a script automatically, Script.it creates a new session to run it.Triggers

 A trigger is a rule that runs a script automatically in response to something happening.
 Instead of clicking Run manually, triggers let your automations take care of themselves.
 Script.it supports three types of trigger:- Schedule — runs your script at a set time or on a recurring basis.
 You can use presets, plain-English timing, or a cron expression when you need a custom schedule.